-Yet the concerns about how poorly the other countries might fare under the extended COVID-19 impact had seen a partial 'haven' bid return to the greenback until the recent US DOLLAR INDEX stall around the 100.00 area and dropping once again into and now even below the 98.00 area.
-While there was some interim congestion in the 97.00 area, it is now below the next major congestion in the 96.00 area and setting a new 2-year low below the March 94.65 low and even falling below the low-94,00 to 93.70 lower congestion
+Yet the concerns about how poorly the other countries might fare under the extended COVID-19 impact had seen a partial 'haven' bid return to the greenback until the recent US DOLLAR INDEX stall around the 100.00 area and dropping once again into and then even below the 98.00 area.
+While there was some interim congestion in the 97.00 area, it is now below the next major congestions in the 96.00 area and set a new 2-year low below the March 94.65 low and even falling below the low-94.00 to 93.70 lower congestion onto DOWN Acceleration below the 93.50 area.
+The latter reinforced the likelihood of further weakness prior to the recent rally, with a fresh minor weekly 92.30 UP Closing Price last week now reinforcing the importance of 92.50.